RisinPhoenix12/Animatronic-Eye/README.md

 # Animatronic-Eye
-The code with usage of pyserial is irisfinal
+The code with usage of pyserial is irisfinal.

-The code without using pyserial completel on arduino is irisard
+The code without using pyserial completely on arduino is irisard